Corporate Governance

 ・We emphasize incentives for achieving better business performance and sustainable growth, link compensation with the business performance of Toyota Industries and reflect individual duties and performance.

-・We have established the Executive Compensation Committee comprising three members, namely Toyota Industries’ president and two independent outside directors.
+・We have established the Executive Appointment and Compensation Committee consisting of Toyota Industries' president and independent outside directors.

-・To ensure the Committee’s objectivity and transparency, we have a rule that independent outside directors make up a half or more of the total number of its members.
+・To ensure the Committee's objectivity and transparency, we have a rule that independent outside directors serve as a chairman and make up half or more of the total number of its members.

 ・From the standpoint of determining directors' individual compensation amounts flexibly and swiftly, the Board of Directors delegates the related decision-making authority to the president (or to the chairman).

-●Policy for Determining Fixed Compensation, Bonuses and Their Ratio
+- Policy for Determining Fixed Compensation, Bonuses (together, “Cash Compensation”) and Restricted Share Compensation

 ・We determine a reasonable level of individual compensation amounts while giving consideration to other companies' compensation levels as well as the rank and duties of each director.